-Starting in August of 2015 to present date, I have partnered with Oakland University to lead film-making and animation classes for students in the OU CARES program.
+Starting in August of 2015 to January of 2017, I partnered with Oakland University to lead film-making and animation classes for students in the OU CARES program.
 In these workshops I taught autistic students the theory behind film-making and helped them develop and create their own short films and animations.
 It has been rewarding watching them learn and grow.

-In 2016 to present date, I have partnered with Best Buy and Student Leadership Services .
+In 2016 to May of 2018, I partnered with Best Buy and Student Leadership Services .
 I led multiple workshops with the SLS students, so they could learn and become familiar with technology.
 Using the skills I taught them, the students made promotional videos that reflected the SLS values.
-I’m currently working asset protection for Best Buy.

 In late October 2013, I accepted a job with Grand Valley State University and relocated to Grand Rapids, MI.
 In my new position at the Grand Valley State University Simulation Center, I assisted with the management of all the audiovisual operations for the GVSU Simulation Center at the Cook-Devos Center for Health Sciences.
 I collaborated with the creation, production, and delivery of online lectures and other multi-media content for health professions students and faculty so they can stream events and watch recorded media online.
 I managed video operations in the Arcadia simulation database and provide technical support for the simulation labs when needed.
 I also created videos such as the one below to help promote the GVSU Simulation Center and other Office of the Vice Provost of Health programs.
 The video below was showed at the MIPERC conference on September 19, 2014 discussing the advantages of Interprofessional educational programs in the health care field.
 For more information on MIPERC please click here their website.